Preact Official Statement: Covid-19 (Coronavirus)

 We recognise the situation will continue to evolve.
 Our senior management team are monitoring this and are holding daily remote meetings, and we will update our advice and guidance as required.
 Through regular updates and weekly web conferences, we will continue to keep our people informed of the latest developments.

 Externally we have shared regular updates about our business continuity arrangements with our clients.
 All client communications in relation to Covid-19 will continue to be made through the usual Preact communication channels.

 Team Member Planning

 Remote working is an important part of our normal operations and our mobility culture.
-In response to the spread of Covid-19, we have now closed our Maidenhead office.
-All Preact team members are now working remotely.
+Prior to the closure of our Maidenhead office, we tested our continuity strategies to confirm we would be able to provide ‘business as usual’ in anticipation of our team exclusively working remotely.